Germany's 'climate cabinet' delays action again | DW | 30.05.2019

 'Our priority is to reach our 2030 aims'

-Germany has made some progress in reducing carbon emissions by taking some of its dirtiest coal-fired power plants offline.
+Germany has made some progress in reducing carbon emissions by taking some of its dirtiest coal-fired power plants off the grid.
 The move has been expensive and the push for renewable energy has lagged, due in part to resistance to windmills and a lack of energy grid infrastructure.

 "It isn't a question of whether Germany will be carbon neutral by 2050, but which path we will take.
 But right now our priority is to reach our 2030 aims," said a government spokesperson.
 Germany is on track to miss its 2020 aims, and will face hefty fines if it misses internationally agreed 2030 goals.